 Suggestions have anything from dedicated tunnels for pedestrians and cyclists to cable-ways.
 The latter are said to be impractical and too expensive.
 The former would be costly as well.
 Tunnels must be laid very deep in order to accommodate cruise ships.
 And not every bicyclist would be able to negotiate the steep inclines.

-Anyway, the city council is expected to make a decision on the issue in 2017.
-If approved, the bridges would become reality some time between 2020 and 2025, at an expected cost of 130 million Euro.
+Anyway, the city council expected to make a decision on the issue in 2017.
+Then, if approved, the bridges would become reality some time between 2020 and 2025, at an expected cost of 130 million Euro.